Trusts, Charities & Foundations

 The following charities can give help to students for specific purposes, eg. books, equipment etc. They tend not to give maintenance grants but if you need only a small amount towards maintenance, it may be worthwhile asking for help.
 Apply in writing, explaining how much you need, what you need the grant for, why you need help and what your financial circumstances are.
 If you can get letters of support (from tutors, Social Workers etc) it will help.

-(1) EXETER MUNICIPAL CHARITIES
+(1) THE EXETER MUNICIPAL CHARITY

 Funds are available to make grants to students to assist towards the payment of fees and other educational expenses and for the purchase of necessary equipment and tools relating to course.
 Applicants must be resident in Exeter or within a 15 mile radius and aged 25 or under and must be prepared to attend in person at an informal interview.
-Write or telephone for an application form to:-
+Write or telephone for an application form to:

 (2) EXETER EPISCOPAL SCHOOLS TRUST